octavian-diaconescu/ccna-topologies/README.md

-# ccna1-topologies
+# ccna-topologies
-A few topologies configured within the CCNA1 curriculum.
+A few topologies configured within the CCNA curriculum.

 A topology includes:
 - [x] 3 different networks